 Highest degree earned

-Robert Bifulco is the associate dean, chair and professor in the Department of Public Administration and International Affairs at the Maxwell School, as well as a senior research associate in the Center for Policy Research and the Education Finance and Accountability Program (EFAP).
+Robert Bifulco is a professor in the Public Administration and International Affairs Department at the Maxwell School, as well as a senior research associate in the Center for Policy Research and the Education Finance and Accountability Program (EFAP).
 His prior teaching experience was at University of Connecticut where he received the Distinguished Professor Award.
 Professor Bifulco has taught courses on public budgeting, state and local finance, economic analysis, education policy, research methods, quantitative analysis and program evaluation.

 Professor Bifulco has had affiliations with CALDER and the Center for Education Policy Analysis (CEPA) at the University of Connecticut.
 His research has been supported by the Smith Richardson Foundation, the Connecticut State Department of Education, and by the New York State Education Department.